RupenderT/TypeScript-AutoSqlServerApi/README.md

   - **betweens**:arrayof objects for checking value of a column to be between in                   value1 and value2 , leave empty if required none

-AutSqlServerApi also have ha npm package for create this object automatically for you. just add autosqlserverapi in your angular or react (or any client side framework how usage Typescript or Javascript).
+AutSqlServerApi also have ha npm package for create this object automatically for you. just add AutoDotNetCoreApi in your angular or react (or any client side framework how usage Typescript or Javascript).

-# Usage of  npm autosqlserverapi  package:
+# Usage of  npm AutoDotNetCoreApi  package:
     First create a class for representing your Sql Server Table  or View like :
     class Employee {